HillaryDanan/abstraction-intelligence/README.md

 - If (3) alone suffices → architectural gating is key mechanism
 - If (2) and (3) both help independently → multiple paths exist

+**RL agents as test case:** If embeddedness is necessary for 3c-3d, RL agents trained under survival-like pressure in complex environments should develop construction capacity.
+If they don’t, stakes may be necessary but not sufficient—or phylogenetic timescales may matter in ways training runs can’t replicate.

 -----

 ## Papers